Sean Chen (politician): ROC Premiership

 On 6 February 2012, Chen was appointed Premier of the Republic of China in succession to Wu Den-yih.
 After one year of economic challenges and considerable public criticism, he stepped down from his office on health grounds on 1 February 2013, to be replaced by the Vice Premier Jiang Yi-huah.

 Cross-strait relations

 In March 2012, Chen gave his view on cross-strait relations at the Legislative Yuan.
 He agrees to the One-China policy, and that China is the Republic of China.
-Chinese mainland area belongs to the same country as Taiwan area, but it is just that mainland China is not under the effective control of the ROC government.
+Mainland China belongs to the same country as Taiwan area, but just not under the effective control of the ROC government.